03 February 2025

 February

 I watched Giant Robo.
 Another great, short series with killer animation.
-The music and characters were also simply magical.
+The music and characters were also extremely charming.
 It really evokes an era of animation that don't come by very often.
 If you like anything by Studio Ghibli, definitely watch this!

 March

 I finally returned to Fighter G Gundam.
 I still think it's one of the worst Gundam things made.
 Ah well.
-The ending was kind of hype at least.
+The ending was kind of hype at least, and it had some pretty cool characters.

 April